faenrandir/a_careful_examination/documents/five_key_facts/truth-claim_summaries_and_apologetics.md

 ### With responses by Runnells

 * [FairMormon Analysis of CES Letter](http://en.fairmormon.org/Critic) ([Runnell's response](http://cesletter.com/debunking-fairmormon/))
-* [Letter to a CES Director: A Closer Look](http://debunking-cesletter.com/) (page by page analysis, videos, and written responses)
 * [Some Reflections On That Letter To a CES Director](http://www.fairmormon.org/fair-conferences/2014-fairmormon-conference/reflections-letter-ces-director) ([Runnell's response](http://cesletter.com/apologetics/a-zombies-reflections-on-that-mormon-apologists-reflections.html))
 * [Jeremy Runnells and the Book of Abraham](http://rationalfaiths.com/jeremy-runnells-book-abraham/) ([Runnell's response](http://cesletter.com/apologetics/the-book-of-abraham-except-for-those-willfully-blind-the-case-is-closed.html))
 * [Eye of the Beholder, Law of the Harvest: Observations on the Inevitable Consequences of the Different Investigative Approaches of Jeremy Runnells and Jeff Lindsay](http://www.mormoninterpreter.com/eye-of-the-beholder-law-of-the-harvest-observations-on-the-inevitable-consequences-of-the-different-investigative-approaches-of-jeremy-runnells-and-jeff-lindsay/) ([Runnell's response](http://cesletter.com/apologetics/the-sky-is-falling-part-1.html))